A guest post by Jessica Heslop

 10. Create Boundaries

-If you don’t create boundaries for people in your life, then they will treat you however they wish.
+If you don’t create boundaries for family and friends in your life, then they will treat you however they wish.
 Empower yourself by clarifying to yourself and others exactly what you deem to be the line between acceptable and unacceptable.

 11. Increase Your Vibration

-If you have difficult people into your life, then something in your energetic vibration is attracting it.
+If you have difficult folks around you, then something in your energetic vibration is attracting it.
 Keep checking your vibration and increasing it by doing things that make you feel light and joyful.

 12. Love Yourself